ElliotLuke/elliot/README.md

 # My name is ElliotLuke and i am new to github.
+Hopefully now i know how to pull a request and commit to a project.